kushankavinda/PIXSELL-M/README.md

 # PIXSELL-M
-pixsell mobile application in ionic
+pixsell mobile application in ionic framework and angular